-

 Seneca’s best advice for dealing with pain and suffering

-Seneca (4 BC-65 AD) wrote hundreds of pages about reducing stress during difficult times.
+Seneca wrote hundreds of pages about how to grief and fear in difficult times.
 Modern readers can benefit from Seneca’s wise recommendations for dealing with pain and suffering.
 I am going to summarise those recommendations to the extent that we can still apply them today.
-[1] Emotional overreaction should be avoided because it’s a sure…
+Emotional overreaction should be avoided because it’s a sure recipe…

 -